mohitpai/journey-optimizer.en/help/using/offers/export-catalog/access-dataset.md

 ---
 title: Access the exported offer catalog
-description: Learn how to access the offer catalog on Adobe Experience Platform once it has been exported.
+description: Learn how to access the offer catalog on Adobe Experience Platform once it has been exported
 feature: Offers
 topic: Integrations
 role: User